King's Highway & White Horse Pike,

-The theater closed briefly in the 1960’s, and re-opened as the Coronet, showing first run movies, until a local movie chain bought it, then closed it in 1979.
+The theatre closed briefly in the 1960’s, and re-opened as the Coronet Theatre, showing first run movies on April 10, 1968.
+A local movie chain bought it, then closed it in 1979.

 The Campbell family (owner’s of Capa’s costumes and theatrical supplies) purchased the buiding in 1979.
 Music acts like Rick Springfield and Dexy’s Midnight Runners played there.

-As you might have guessed, I was one of those lucky students who experienced the magic of the Century.
+As you might have guessed, I was one of those lucky students who experienced the magic of the Century Theatre.
 From 1980 to 1985.

-The theater was a beauty, 1300 seats, a balcony, cavernous stage space, and a history that you could feel in the air.
+The theatre was a beauty, 1,578 seats, a balcony, cavernous stage space, and a history that you could feel in the air.

-The Campbells closed the theater and the school in 1985.
-Sadly, the theater became a storage space for Capa’s costumes.
-I drove by there last month, and found the theater partially demolished; just the stage still standing amidst piles of rubble.
+The Campbells closed the theatre and the school in 1985.
+Sadly, the theatre became a storage space for Capa’s costumes.
+I drove by there last month, and found the theatre partially demolished; just the stage still standing amidst piles of rubble.
 I read later that a chain drugstore is being built there, and that they are renting the space.

 Just login to your account and subscribe to this theater.